Storytelling: Contemporary storytelling

 Modern storytelling has a broad purview.
 In addition to its traditional forms (fairytales, folktales, mythology, legends, fables etc.), it has extended itself to representing history, personal narrative, political commentary and evolving cultural norms.
 Contemporary storytelling is also widely used to address educational objectives.
 New forms of media are creating new ways for people to record, express and consume stories.
 Tools for asynchronous group communication can provide an environment for individuals to reframe or recast individual stories into group stories.
 Games and other digital platforms, such as those used in interactive fiction or interactive storytelling, may be used to position the user as a character within a bigger world.
 Documentaries, including interactive web documentaries, employ storytelling narrative techniques to communicate information about their topic.
-Self-revelatory stories, created for their cathartic and therapeutic effect, are growing in their use and application, as in Psychodrama, Drama Therapy and Playback Theatre.
+Self-revelatory stories, created for their cathartic and therapeutic effect, are growing in their use and application, as in psychodrama, drama therapy and playback theatre.
 Storytelling is also used as a means by which to precipitate psychological and social change in the practice of transformative arts.

 Some people also make a case for different narrative forms being classified as storytelling in the contemporary world.
 For example, digital storytelling, online and dice-and-paper-based role-playing games.
 In traditional role-playing games, storytelling is done by the person who controls the environment and the non-playing fictional characters, and moves the story elements along for the players as they interact with the storyteller.
-The game is advanced by mainly verbal interactions, with dice roll determining random events in the fictional universe, where the players interact with each other and the storyteller.
-This type of game has many genres, such as sci-fi and fantasy, as well as alternate-reality worlds based on the current reality, but with different setting and beings such as werewolves, aliens, daemons, or hidden societies.
+The game is advanced by mainly verbal interactions, with a dice roll determining random events in the fictional universe, where the players interact with each other and the storyteller.
+This type of game has many genres, such as sci-fi and fantasy, as well as alternate-reality worlds based on the current reality, but with different settings and beings such as werewolves, aliens, daemons, or hidden societies.
 These oral-based role-playing games were very popular in the 1990s among circles of youth in many countries before computer and console-based online MMORPG's took their place.
 Despite the prevalence of computer-based MMORPGs, the dice-and-paper RPG still has a dedicated following.